MicrosoftDocs/office-developer-client-docs.ru-RU/docs/outlook/selecting-an-api-or-technology-for-developing-solutions-for-outlook.md

 You can use MAPI to access items and folders in public and private stores, as well as to access the properties stored with each item.
 All versions of Outlook use MAPI.
 You can create clients that use MAPI, and can create MAPI servers and MAPI forms handlers, as well.
 The information in this section applies only to MAPI client applications.

 > [!NOTE]
-> [!Примечание] MAPI is a mature mechanism used to access information in Exchange or in a personal folders (.pst) file, and MAPI provides some capabilities that are not available in any other API.
+> MAPI is a mature mechanism used to access information in Exchange or in a personal folders (.pst) file, and MAPI provides some capabilities that are not available in any other API.
 However, MAPI does not work well outside an intranet, maintains an open connection for the duration of the MAPI session, and can be difficult to learn.
 MAPI does not enforce Outlook business logic, so you must take special care to ensure that Outlook business logic is maintained.

 The following tables show evaluation criteria for MAPI.